-Today, the Mexican salamander is used as an animal model for tissue therapy research due to its regenerative capacity, allowing it to reconstruct various organs at any stage of its life (Antonio et al., 2021).
-Additionally, it is studied in the fields of development, electrophysiology, and regeneration (Randal et al., 2009).
+Currently, the Mexican salamander is used as an animal model for research in tissue therapy due to its regenerative capacity, which allows it to rebuild various organs at any stage of its life (Antonio et al., 2021); it is also used in studies of development, electrophysiology, and regeneration (Randal et al., 2009).
+However, this evolutionary gem faces a harsh reality: the axolotl is critically endangered in its natural habitat.
+Urbanization, water pollution, and the introduction of invasive species have decimated its population.

 Taxonomy of the Axolotl